-The table below shows a simplified overview of the initial issuer balance sheet.
+The table below shows a simplified overview of the issuer balance sheet at closing.

-Expected Balance Sheet
+Balance Sheet at Closing

-Assets Amount (GBPm) Liabilities Amount (GBPm) Size (% of receivables)
+Assets Amount (GBPm) Liabilities Amount (GBPm) Size (% of Receivables)

-Receivables TBD Class A TBD 71.1
+Receivables 1,107.3 Class A 646.9 58.4

-Cash reserve TBD Class B TBD 10.9
+Cash reserve 10.9 Senior Schuldschein Loans 137.9 12.5

-Subordinated loan TBD 12.0
+Class B 65.2 5.9

+Junior Schuldschein Loans 54.3 4.9

+Subordinated Loan 136.4 12.3

-PPD OC 6.0
+PPD OC 66.6 6.0

-PPD cash reserve 1.2
+PPD cash reserve 10.9 1.0

-Total TBD TBD 101.2
+Total 1,118.2 1,118.2 101.0

 Notes: PPD - Purchase price discount.
-Liabilities total is based on the unrounded liabilities' amounts.
-Source: Fitch Ratings, Driver UK Multi-Compartment S.A. - Compartment Driver UK eight
+Liabilities' total is based on the unrounded liabilities' amounts Source: Fitch Ratings, Driver UK Master S.A. - Compartment 6

-The acquisition of the portfolio is to be financed through the issuance of the rated class A and B notes, the subordinated loan and a discount to the purchase price (which provides further OC).
+The issuance consists of both notes and Schuldschein loans.
+The classes A and B notes rank pari passu with the senior and junior Schuldschein loans, respectively.
+The acquisition of the portfolio was financed through the issuance of the rated instruments, the subordinated loan and a discount to the purchase price (which provides further OC).

-In addition, there will be a cash reserve fund sized at 1.45% of the outstanding class A and B notes.
-This will also be financed through a purchase price discount.
-The reserve will amortise in line with the class A and B notes, subject to a floor of the lesser between 1% of the initial note balance and the outstanding balance of the class A and B notes.
+In addition, there is a cash reserve fund sized at 1.2% of the outstanding instruments.
+This was also financed through a purchase price discount.
+The reserve will amortise in line with the senior and junior instruments, subject to a floor of the greater between 0.6% of the maximum discounted receivables balance and the outstanding balance of the instruments.

-The reserve primarily provides liquidity coverage for senior fees and interest on the notes.
+The reserve primarily provides liquidity coverage for senior fees and interest on the instruments.
 Its ability to provide credit enhancement is limited, because release amounts from the reserve as it amortises will be paid first to the subordinated lender and then to VWFS UK (unless a credit enhancement increase condition is in effect).
-However, the reserve can be released to amortise the notes at the earlier of the legal final maturity date and the date on which the portfolio balance decreases to zero, at which point it can provide CE.
+However, the reserve can be released to amortise the instruments at the earlier of the legal final maturity date and the date on which the portfolio balance decrease to zero, at which point it can provide CE.

-The issuer will purchase the portfolio at a net present value price, calculated using a single discount rate fixed at a provisional value of 7.7%.
-If the discount rate exceeds the weighted-average contractual interest rate of the pool, there will be some artificial excess spread provided by the discounting.
+The issuer purchased the portfolio at a net present value price, calculated using a single discount rate fixed at 8.0%.
+The fact that the discount rate exceeds the weighted-average contractual interest rate of the pool means that there is some artificial excess spread provided by the discounting.
 However, a portion of the discount rate will usually be excluded from available funds.
-See the Portfolio Yield and Discount Rate section.
+See Portfolio Yield and Discount Rate.